La Trobe University: Albury–Wodonga

 La Trobe University's Albury–Wodonga Campus is located three kilometres from the centre of Wodonga on a 26 hectare site.
-South of the Murray River, the campus is located in Victoria, but within 10 kilometres of the NSW town of Albury and within 20 kilometres of Charles Stuart University's NSW-based Albury–Wodonga campus.
+South of the Murray River, the campus is located in Victoria, but within 10 kilometres of the NSW town of Albury and within 20 kilometres of Charles Sturt University's NSW-based Albury–Wodonga campus.

 La Trobe University's presence in Albury–Wodonga began in 1991, within the facilities of the Wodonga Institute of TAFE.
 The Albury-Wodonga campus continues to share various resources with Wodonga TAFE, including the David Mann Library.
 This campus houses the faculties of education, health sciences, biology, business as well as the John Richards Centre for Rural Ageing Research and the Centre for Freshwater Ecosystems.

 In 2020, the university announced plans to shift almost half of the courses offered at the campus online, while guaranteeing the campus would remain open.